inariksit/NLP_course/Tutorial1/partIII.md

 ```

-PMI is tiny for two frequent words, even though they are hardly ever without one another.
+PMI is tiny for two frequent words, even though they appear hardly ever without one another.
+(Arguably, we don't want *this* & *and* to have a big PMI)

-With LMI, we multiply the tiny PMI with the huge `count(x,y)`, and get something less tiny.
+To get LMI, we multiply the tiny PMI with the huge `count(x,y)`, and get something less tiny.

 In practice, LMI is still tiny but not really massively tiny like PMI.